mathieures/VitaMote/README.md

 - [x] Remove the deprecated `Keyboard` and `KeyboardView` classes
 - [x] Fix the custom keyboard not appearing (I wonder if it's needed at all)
 - [x] Send keys from the PSVita to the app
-- [x] Interact with other processes (create a new Input Method to send those keys to other processes)
+- [x] Interact with other processes (create a new Input Method Service to send those keys to other processes)
-- [ ] Send gamepad keys to a process based on the received PSVita keys (by putting the HTTP client in the Input Method Service, I think)
+- [x] Send gamepad keys to a process based on the received PSVita keys (parse the keys in the Input Method Service)
 - [ ] Reduce input lag

+Impossible to improve:

+- When the app is closed, the PSVita still says it is "Connected", but it is not (limitation of VitaPad).
+The only solution is to restart the VitaPad app on the PSVita.